nadeesha/jest-snapper/README.md

 import { test } from 'react-snapper';
 import SimpleStateless from '../SimpleStateless.jsx';

-test('should render component', SimpleStateless); // jest-snapper will do  a snapshot test with generated props
+test('should render component', SimpleStateless); // jest-snapper will do  a snapshot test with auto-generated values for props.
 ```

 Given a sample  your React Component: